ducpham131/Inventory-Balancing/README.md

 inventory_data['product_line'] = inventory_data['product_id'].str[2:3]
 inventory_data['product_group'] = inventory_data['product_id'].str[0:2]
 ```
 To provide a quick review, I draw a column chart to show the “Total Inventory by Sizes”.
-The three sizes “Small”, “Medium”, and “Large” have the highest inventory, while the sizes “X-large” and “XX-large” have relatively limited inventory compared to the other sizes.
+The three sizes *Small*, *Medium*, and *Large* have the highest inventory, while the sizes *X-large* and *XX-large* have relatively limited inventory compared to the other sizes.
 This is appropriate because the demand for the first three sizes usually accounts for a higher proportion than the "extra" sizes.
 ```c
 size_inventory = inventory_data.groupby('size').agg({'total_inventory':sum}).reset_index()
 plt.bar(size_inventory['size'], size_inventory['total_inventory'],